How Visuals Work on Your Brain and on Marketing Tactics

 Manipulation sounds sleazy, but it is something that visuals can deliver.
 Visual content has the power to direct focus and attention.
 Businesses can shape and tailor their content to focus on the details they want the viewers to see.
 In the same manner, they can shape and tailor their content to hide the weak spots of their product.
 Marketers can also use visuals to draw a viewer’s interest down to the path they’ve designed.

 Marketing Tip: The quality of the visual plays a huge role in the “manipulation” process.
 Put emphasis on the principal visual elements.
-The most important details must be the centre of the visual.
-They need to pop against the muted background.
+The most important details must be the

 Visual Content for Marketing